TIBCOSoftware/tci-flogo/readme.md

  You can leverage Go testing framework for writing unit test cases(_activity_test.go_) for your contribution runtime.

-<ac:structured-macro ac:name="info" ac:schema-version="1" ac:macro-id="fca99ece-cbf2-492c-8e30-6adb7f86dbcd"><ac:parameter ac:name="title">NOTE</ac:parameter><ac:rich-text-body>

-No runtime support for connectors.
+> No runtime support for connectors.
 Connectors just provide set of configuration values to the activity.

-</ac:rich-text-body></ac:structured-macro></div>

 </td>